iguido95/interactive_learner/README.txt

 7. You can retrain the classifier by selecting one of the existing categories in the list or enter a new category.
    Please mind that you have to press enter in order to save your custom category.
 8. Press the "Re-Classify File" button to execute the re-classification.
+---
+9. After this you could select a new file ‘Choose Txt File…’ to classify again.

 *TUI steps
 You can also still use the TUI we made before the GUI.
 You can start the TUI by